red-gate/Tech-Radar/README.md

 The radar is less appropriate for early stage products where we are still finding product/market fit (the concerns are less likely to be technical at this stage) though we still recommend it as a good set of default options.
 Our intention is that products we commit to develop/sell adhere to the tech stack in this radar.

 ## Frequently Asked Questions

+### How do I contribute?
+Make a PR and it'll start a conversation in #prod-lead-software-engineers channel!

 ### It won't display properly.
 Help!